R0NAM1/SimpleCast/README.md

 - ✓ Do info drawing scaling
 - ✓ Allow option to make connecting text 'bit.ly link', 'to connect', or just 'info'.
 - ✓ Website grabbing for slideshow, add thread to do screenshots every 60 seconds

-- Allow option to flip info and text on screen every slideshow loop (Amount of I) for burn in protection
+- ✓ Allow option to flip info and text on screen every 120 seconds for burn in protection
-- Test all edgecases
+- Test all edgecases?

 - Add debug for server, will show all relevent debug data, time to draw frame, receiver frame, resolution other
 - Logging to file in home directory or local directory: Format ## Month/Day/Year 13:00 (Severity) Action
 - Add option to replace slideshow with video file, like a cozy fireplace or livestream (Rosa the Sea Otter?)